 Betrayal blindness can also happen in the context of romantic relationships.

-Maybe you don’t exactly need your partner to survive, but you might still feel unable to leave, for any number of reasons — children, lack of options, no income of your own.
+Maybe you don’t exactly need your partner to survive, but you might still feel unable to leave for any number of reasons — children, lack of options, no income of your own.

 After a betrayal in a romantic relationship, you might find yourself dealing with ongoing trust issues and self-doubt.
 Even if you choose to give your partner another chance, it might take months, even years, to successfully rebuild trust.

-If you dealt with childhood trauma by dissociating or blocking out what happened, your memories will eventually resurface, especially if something similar happens to trigger their return.
+If you dealt with childhood trauma by dissociating or blocking out what happened, your memories may eventually resurface, especially if something similar happens to trigger their return.
 Blocking them again may not be an option.
-Even if you do manage to shove your memories away again, this won’t help you heal.
+Even if you manage to shove your memories away again, this won’t help you heal.

 The route to recovery may not look the same for everyone, but these strategies can help you take the first steps.